 BC Transit to install new driver-safety doors on buses

-An example of a driver-safety door (BC Transit)
+An example of a driver-safety door is shown.
+(BC Transit)

 BC Transit says it will install new driver-safety doors on the majority of its bus fleet.